alon-albalak/TLiDB/FETA_README.md

 - Baseline Score: the baseline model's scores averaged across all tasks
 - Transfer Score: the final model's scores averaged across all tasks (includes knowledge transfer)
 - Score Delta: the difference between transfer score and baseline score
-- Submission Score: The score on which a submission will be judged.
+- **Submission Score: The score on which a submission will be judged**.
 It is calculated as the score delta plus one-tenth the baseline score (SD + 0.1 \* BS)

 ### How do I officially participate in the FETA Benchmark Challenge?
 Participation in the FETA challenge has 2 components: your submissions to the [FETA-DailyDialog](https://codalab.lisn.upsaclay.fr/competitions/12037) and/or [FETA-Friends](https://codalab.lisn.upsaclay.fr/competitions/12038) codalab site (deadline: July 1st 2023 AoE), and a paper describing your methods emailed to us at [feta.benchmark@gmail.com](mailto:feta.benchmark@gmail.com) (deadline: July 8th 2023 AoE).
 The paper should use \*ACL format, available on [GitHub](https://github.com/acl-org/acl-style-files) and as an [Overleaf template](https://www.overleaf.com/project/5f64f1fb97c4c50001b60549).
 In the email submission of your paper, include your team name from codalab.